XboxReplay/xboxlive-auth/docs/05-Methods.md

 ### Method: exchangeTokensForXSTSToken

 Exchange returned token by the `exchangeRpsTicketForUserToken` method.
 This method also allows you to specify your own device token and title token.
+Please note that based on your scenario, the `userTokens` parameter may not be required.

 ```javascript
 import { xbl } from '@xboxreplay/xboxlive-auth';